mozerpol/NotesFromLearning/q_and_a/README.md

 registers, RAM.

 ### 3. Explain the concept of clock skew and how it can affect FPGA designs. <a name="13"></a> [UP↑](#tof)
-**Clock skew** (pol. *Przesunięcie zegara*) - it's in synchronous digital circuit systems (such as computer systems) in which the same sourced clock signal arrives at different components at different times due to gate or, in more advanced semiconductor technology, wire signal propagation delay. <br/>
+**Clock skew** (pol. *Przesunięcie zegara*) - it's in synchronous designs (such as computer systems).
+The same clock signal arrives to different components at different times due to propagation delay. <br/>
-One problem is caused when the clock reaches the first register and the clock signal towards the second register travels slower than output of the first register into the second register - the output of the first register reaches the second register input faster and therefore is clocked replacing the initial data on the second register, or maybe destroying the integrity of the latched data.
-This is called a **hold violation** because the previous data is not held long enough at the destination flip-flop to be properly clocked through.
+This cane destroy the integrity of the latched data (this is called a *hold violation*).

 ![clock_skew](https://github.com/mozerpol/NotesFromLearning/assets/43972902/c7acad71-7e15-499a-9d57-98810e82977f)